devunt/DFAssist/docs/index.en.md

   - Preview exact matched duty when using duty roulette.
 (Needs Setting)
   - Notifies when checked F.A.T.E occurs.
 (Character Need to be in FATE area)
   - Custom notification sound support.
+- Enable to POST request to wherever user wants when Duty Matched and FATE Occured.

 ## Problem Solving